vli0w0/ECON102/MT2 Review.md

 Money Serves as:
   - Medium of exchange
       - otherwise we needs barter.
-Barter requires a double coincidence of wants, which rarely occurs.
+Barter requires a double coincidence of wants, which rarely occurs
       - money isn’t the only medium of exchange.
-Credit card is not money.
+Credit card is not money
   - Unit of account: agreed-upon measure for stating the prices of goods and services.
       - it also simplifies Price Comparisons.
   - Store of value: it can be held and exchanged later for goods and services.